Experts Explain The Important Difference Between Physical & Chemical SPF

 What is the difference between a mineral and a chemical sunscreen?

-"Mineral sunscreens contain the minerals titanium dioxide and zinc oxide," says Dr. Kemi Fabusiwa, skin specialist and founder of Joyful Skin Clinic.
+"Mineral sunscreens contain the minerals titanium dioxide and zinc oxide," says Dr Kemi Fabusiwa, skin specialist and founder of Joyful Skin Clinic.
 "These two mineral ingredients sit on the surface of skin, reflecting the UV rays and preventing them from penetrating deep into the skin."
-Dr. Fabusiwa mentions that mineral sunscreens are usually quite thick and white.
+Dr Fabusiwa mentions that mineral sunscreens are usually quite thick and white, making them more appropriate for drier skin types and those with lighter skin.

 Is mineral sunscreen better than chemical sunscreen?